3rd Personnel Command

 The 3d Personnel Command (3d PERSCOM) was activated on 16 September 1991 in Jackson, Mississippi as a part of Central Command (CENTCOM) to deploy personnel to forward bases such as Camp Doha, Kuwait.
-By 2014, 3d PERSCOM had become the 3rd Human Resources Sustainment Center (3d HRSC) as the United States was ending Operation Enduring Freedom and now are a part of the 1st Theater Sustainment Command.
+In 2003, the 3rd PERSCOM had taken over all postal operations in CENTCOM until 2004.
+By 2008, 3d PERSCOM had become the 3rd Human Resources Sustainment Center (3d HRSC) as the United States was ending Operation Enduring Freedom and now are a part of the 1st Theater Sustainment Command.